 State lawmakers and citizens see that these housing programs have important and lasting effects on communities and the economy.
 Rhode Island voters have passed two recent housing bonds, in 2006 and 2012.
-The combined \$75 million in state funding was allocated to support the development or preservation of nearly 2,000 affordable homes in the state, and attracting a total of STATE OF RHODE ISLAND - PROGRAM YEAR 2019 ANNUAL ACTION PLAN 5 c.
-Summary of Citizen Participation and Consultation Process

-\$468 million in development costs.
-Voters passed another housing bond in 2016, which will provide an additional \$50 million for state housing programs.
+The combined \$75 million in state funding was allocated to support the development or preservation of nearly 2,000 affordable homes in the state, and attracting a total of \$468 million in development costs.
+Voters passed another housing bond in 2016, which provided an additional \$50 million for state housing programs.
+That funding has now been fully committed and is expected to result in the production of 1,142 affordable homes.